ramalho/expygo/README.md

 * On MacOS, Python's `getpass` is used to read the passphrase in practice mode.
 It uses some MacOS API that shows a nice key prompt in the console, but it does not support dead keys for typing diacritics: when I type "não", I get "n~ao".

-* Both the Python and Go versions support reading `passdrill.hash` files created with **scrypt** or PBKDF2 -- the file has a header with the name of the method used to create it.
-When creating a new `passdrill.hash`, the Go version always uses **scrypt** because it is safer.
+* When creating a new `passdrill.hash`, the Go version always uses the stronger **scrypt** method.
 The Python code tries to use **scrypt** if available, otherwise it uses PBKDF2.
+The hash file data is prefixed with the name of the method used to create it.

 ### Comparing the implementations